 Devil’s Hall is a popular trail through a rocky stream bed.
 Devil’s Staircase and Devil’s Hall are some of the highlights along the way.

-My time spent in the GUMO Visitor Center was setting up in the lobby and painting.
-I met a lot of interesting people on the trails, but mostly here in the Center.
-McKattrick was one of the friendly staff members in the back office.
+Painting in the lobby of the GUMO Visitor Center and on the trails, I met a lot of interesting people.
+McKattrick was one of the friendly staff members in the Visitor Center back office.

 When the stock market crashed in 1929, Petroleum Geologist, Wallace Pratt bought out his partners and by 1930 he owned a major portion of the canyon.
 During the winter of 1931-32 he began construction of the home.
 Houston Architect John F. Staub designed the home.
 The cabin is made of only stone and wood.
 Heart-of-pine rafters, collar beams and sheathing to support the stone roof were shipped in from East Texas.
 The stone used in building the house was quarried outside the canyon at the base of the Guadalupe Mountains.
 Pratt selected “silty limestones, thin-bedded and closely jointed by clean vertical fractures.”
 Workers scraped off the thin layer of earth to reveal the proper stones, then using crowbars, levered the blocks apart.
 The joints made the blocks fit well, and Pratt noted that few required the stonemason’s hammer or chisel.
 With the depression on, good help could be hired inexpensively.
 Pratt hired Vance Phenix, a young architect displaced by the lack of projects.
 Phenix brought along his brother, Dean, a carpenter, and Adolph May, stonemason.
 Local ranchers Green McCombs and Alfred Lehman helped haul rock to the site and position materials.